thewebplug/ChainSphere/README.md

     - The function emits the `RequestId` after successful execution.
 Test passed.
 3. Tested the `fulfillRandomWords` function.
     - the function can only be called after `performUpkeep`.
 The fuzz test passed

+Task Carried Out
+1. Added a `Makefile` to our code base.
+A Makefile makes it possible for us to assign nicknames to our commands thus, not having to type lengthy lines to code to perform especially tasks that are repetitive.
+2. Tested our Smart Contract on the Sepolia Testnet and all tests passed.